Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 Any decent ATS is going to save you money, especially if you’re currently going off spreadsheets and memory.
 But if you are really trying to keep costs down, BreezyHR is our top choice.

 As a battle-tested, extremely popular recruiting platform, BreezyHR offers a free forever ATS you can start using right away, and predictably priced upgrades when you’re ready for more.

-I like it because despite the low cost, BreezyHR doesn’t cut corners.
+We like it because despite the low cost, BreezyHR doesn’t cut corners.
 It’s a little lighter on built-in HR tools than its name might suggest, but in terms of key ATS functions, BreezyHR gives you more for less than any other platform.